ITerm2

-iTerm2 is a terminal emulator for macOS, licensed under GPL-2.0-or-later.
+iTerm2 is a free and open-source terminal emulator for macOS, licensed under GPL-2.0-or-later.
 It was derived from and has mostly supplanted the earlier "iTerm" application.

 iTerm2 supports operating system features such as window transparency, full-screen mode, split panes, Exposé Tabs, Growl notifications, and standard keyboard shortcuts.
-Other features include customizable profiles and Instant Replay of past terminal input/output.
+Other features include customizable profiles, Instant Replay of past terminal input/output, a Toolbelt showing running jobs and a command history, the ability to open when a key combination is pressed, and autocomplete.

+History

+A Mozilla-sponsored 2019 code audit found one serious security vulnerability in iTerm2's tmux integration, which developer George Nachman fixed in an update.

+Reception

+Software engineer Mike Rourke called it an "excellent [...] more full-featured Terminal" than Apple's built-in Terminal app. iTerm2 is recommended in several programming books, with engineer Jo Rhett and Mozilla's Tom Ritter describing it as one of the most popular terminal emulators.
+Developer Mark McDonnel noted its additional features but criticized it for being less ubiquitous than tmux by lacking a Linux version.